Don't Ignore The Warning Signs of Testicular Cancer.

-The testicles are the male genital organs that are responsible for sperm production as well as male hormone production.
+The testicles are the male genital organs that are responsible for sperm production and male hormone production.
 There are different subtypes of testicular tumors.
-The two most common being seminoma and non-seminoma.
+The two most common are seminoma and non-seminoma.

 You may experience the following common symptoms:

-The cause of most testicular cancers is unknown, but various risk factors have been identified including: history of an undescended testicle as a child and genetic factors.
+The cause of most testicular cancers is unknown, but various risk factors have been identified including history of an undescended testicle as a child and the genetic disorder Klinefelter syndrome, which results in two or more X chromosomes

 Most testicular tumors require surgical excision.
 In certain situations, systemic therapy may be utilized.